Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Introduction

 Growth in the world's population and the acceleration of urbanization are straining already scarce natural resources and food supplies, which must scale up to keep pace with growing demand.
 The consequences of the resulting large-scale changes include tremendous stresses on the environment, as well as challenges to our ability to feed the world's population, that could be calamitous at the current rate of change if they are not managed sustainably.
 Timely information on land use and land cover changes can provide critical information at desired spatial and temporal scales to assist in decision making for development investment and sustainable resource management.
 In particular, mapping crops is a key step towards many applications, such as forecasting yield, guiding sustainable management practices and evaluating progress in conservation efforts.

 Recent advances in storing and processing remote sensing data collected by sensors on-board aircrafts or satellites provide tremendous potential for mapping a variety of land covers.
 Deep learning on remote sensing has shown promising results for mapping specific land covers, e.g., plantations~\cite{jia2017incremental}, agricultural facilities~\cite{handan2019deep}, roads~\cite{xie2015transfer}, and buildings~\cite{nayak2020semi}, by extracting their distinct spatial and temporal patterns.
 In particular, Convolutional Neural Networks (CNN)-based models have been widely used in automated land cover mapping given their capacity to capture the spatial correlation, i.e., land covers are often contiguous over space~\cite{maggiori2016convolutional,postadjian2017investigating}.
 Extracting the spatial information also assists in mitigating the noise of remote sensing data at individual locations (e.g., aerosols).
 While CNNs have mostly been used for studying land covers from a single image, Recurrent Neural Networks (RNN) and Long-Short Term Memory (LSTM) can take advantage of temporal patterns~\cite{jia2014land,russwurm2017temporal} obtained from multi-temporal remote sensing data.
 Many land covers, e.g., crops, are indistinguishable at a single time step but require the modeling of their growing or seasonal patterns.
+For e.g. certain crops may look similar to barren lands or wetlands after they are harvested but look different in growing season.
+Thus, successful detection of these land covers depends on the extraction of their distinctive temporal patterns.
+Although these architectures model the temporal information, majority of them do not consider the spatial correlation shown by land covers.